MaxOSmith/eg/software/sublime/floobits.md

 1. In the folder that you wish to make a workspace, think of this as a shared Google Drive folder, open the command palette and run the command `Floobits - Join Workspace`.
 2. This should prompt you for the workspace URL, which you may get by making a new workspace on Floobits.com and grabbing the URL.
 This will look something like `https://floobits.com/USERNAME/WORKSPACE`.
 3. This will create two files `.floo` and `.flooignore`.
 The `.floo` file contains the configurations, like the workspace URL.
 And `.flooignore` is the files to ignore and not share, similar to Git's `.gitignore`.
+4. In the command palette you may join and leave workspaces as necessary.

 ### Tips
 - Add `sftp-config.json` to your `.flooignore`